 If you ever want to see one of the best several minutes in American cinema, then look no further than the early meeting between Tom Hanks and Philip Seymour Hoffman in “Charlie Wilson’s War.”
 They meet about a covert war against the Soviet Union just as Hanks is being investigated as a member of Congress doing drugs in the presence of people being investigated by the feds.

 “Charlie Wilson’s War” is the story of how the U.S. began supporting and drafting other support for rebels in Afghanistan after the Soviet Union invaded and did a military occupation of the country.
-The story extends throughout the 1980s and it has twin spots of focus: one on Hanks as “U.S. Congressman Charles ‘Charlie’ Wilson” (I use quotation marks around names since this designates a character – even though he is a real person) and the other on Hoffman as CIA agent “Gust Avrakotos.”
+The story extends throughout the 1980s and it has twin spots of focus: one on Hanks as “U.S. Congressman Charles ‘Charlie’ Wilson” (I use quotation marks around names since this designates a character – even though it is a real person) and the other on Hoffman as CIA agent “Gust Avrakotos.”

 Hanks’ politician is a partier, but someone with a streak of humanity and toughness that comes through after he visits the border of Afghanistan on a fact-finding mission.
 Enter Hoffman, who is a CIA agent in disgrace after a volcanic verbal attack on his boss (twice).
-Hoffman is licking his agency wounds working the Afghan desk in an effort to help the rebels against the Russians.
+Hoffman is licking his agency wounds working the Afghan desk in an effort to help the rebels fight the Russians.

 The two make an unlikely pair, but become uniquely effective in putting together a covert (that’s secret to you and me) international coalition that sends guns and money to the Afghan rebels.
 Hanks does his part in the halls of Congress while Hoffman makes sure the right stuff is getting into the right hands.